Annusha/unsup_temp_embed/HOWTO_master.md

 > mapping/
 > models/

-during testing will be created several folders which by default stored at --dataset_root, change if necessary --output
+during testing will be created several folders which by default stored at --dataset_root, change if necessary --output_dir

 > segmentation/
 > likelihood/